inseri-swiss/inseri-core-wp/docs/blocks/cytoscape.md

 # Cytoscape

-Please check out the [Cytoscape.js - Elements JSON](https://js.cytoscape.org/#notation/elements-json).
+It displays graphs using inputs from another blocks using [Cytoscape.js](https://js.cytoscape.org/).

 ## Input

-A special format where the `nodes` and `edges` elements are merged in one list:
+The input corresponds to the `elements` objects from [Cytoscape.js - Elements JSON](https://js.cytoscape.org/#notation/elements-json).
+Next we provide the `nodes` and `edges` groups that are automatically inferred:

 ```json
 [